 The former Harvard Square Kiosk is already protected by its listing on the National Register of Historic Places and by its location within the Harvard Square Conservation District.
-Designation as a landmark will have mostly symbolic value, although the suggested review guidelines will focus discussion about the appropriateness of any proposed changes.
+Designation as a landmark will have mostly symbolic value, although the suggested review guidelines will focus The guidelines established by the landmark designation will provide a specific context for discussion about the appropriateness of any proposed changes.
 The only other possible preservation option would be designation of the kiosk as a single-building historic district under M.G.L.
 Ch.
 40C, but this would add little to its protected status.